harlequiin/Design-Patterns-In-PHP/Table Data Gateway/README.md

 ### When To Use It

-Similarly to _Row Data Gateway_ - the first choice is whether to use _Gateway_ approach at all and then - which one. _Table Data Gateway_ is perhaps the easiest database interfacing pattern to use since it maps nicely onto database table and because of that - offers a natural point to encapsulate the precise access logic of the data source.
+Similarly to _Row Data Gateway_ - the first choice is whether to use _Gateway_ approach at all, and then - which one. _Table Data Gateway_ is perhaps the easiest database interfacing pattern to use since it maps nicely onto database table and because of that - offers a natural point to encapsulate the precise access logic of the data source.